dariosb/rkh_demos/bsp/frdmk64f/kds/readme.txt

 <STRONG>Shared demo BSP</STRONG>

-- The RGB Led D12 shown which client request is running on server.
+- The RGB Led D12 shown oven states.
-- Each Client have your own color, Client 1-4: RED, GREEN, BLUE, YELLOW
-- Pressing SW2 button introduce a PAUSE event.
+- Pressing SW2 button introduce START event.
+- Pressing SW1 button introduce STOP event.
+- Oven Ready state is shown with a GREEN in RGB led.
+- Emitter ON state is shown with a RED in RGB led.
-- Paused state is shown with a WHITE in RGB led.
+- Paused state is shown with a YELLOW in RGB led.
 - Tracing info through SDA Virtual COM interface at 115200 8N1.
-- Debugging info through UART3 at 115200 8N1 on J1 pins: 2(RXD), 4(TXD).
-- FRDMK64F is compatible with R3 shields, <A HREF="http://shieldlist.org/
-cutedigi/rs232"> CuteDigi RS232 Shield can be used to adapt to RS232 levels the debugging info.

 */